ktquez/pick-out/README.md

 ```

 ### Customize styles
-To customize, simply add in your CSS rule with this pattern:
+To customize, simply add in your CSS rule with this pattern:<br>
 ```
+.pk-input.-MySelector{
+	// my customization
+}
 .pk-arrow.-MySelector{
 	// my customization
 }